PaulCaruana/koa-crud-server/server/README.md

 Usage: Once an object is stored in repository it can injected with @inject annotation or alternative can be referenced with application.locator(id).
 Location: Constructor
 Parameters:
-   id: The name of the injectable, defaults to module function name.
+&nbsp;&nbsp;&nbsp;&nbspid: The name of the injectable, defaults to module function name.
-   singleton: Determines if object is instantiated or is object.
+&nbsp;&nbsp;&nbsp;&nbspsingleton: Determines if object is instantiated or is object.
 Defaults to false.

 Type: @Inject
 Purpose: Get object from object repository based on specified id and inject object(s) into a module's constructor.